 With secure networks, home office, site connectivity and the protection of your

 data are easy to implement.
 UTM firewalls and VPN gateways from Securepoint secure

 your networks - with suitable IT security solutions for small and medium-sized

 businesses for rent, purchase or as a complete service.

 5. VULNERABILITY DETAILS

-Successful exploits can allow an authenticated attacker (the lowest possible
+Successful exploits can allow an unauthenticated attacker to authenticate against

 6. PROOF OF CONCEPT